drajer-health/uds-plus/input/pagecontent/reportingguidance.md

 {% include img.html img="step9-detailed-Interactions.png" caption="Step 9 UDS+ Reporting Workflow Detailed Interactions" %}

 For more information and examples on authentication mechanisms, refer to [SMART on FHIR IG Backend Services]({{site.data.fhir.smartapplaunch}}/backend-services.html).

+#### Step 9 Request-Response Details

+When $import is invoked by the Data Submitter and a manifest file is submitted the following codes are returned routinely.

+* HTTP Status Code of 201 - Accepted : when the manifest file is valid.
+* HTTP Status code of 422 - Unprocessable Entity : When the manifest file is invalid along with OperationOutcome resources in the body
+* HTTP Status Code of 401 - Unauthorized : When the access token is not valid.

+There could be scenarios where the Data Submitters may receive other 4xx or 5xx HTTP error codes.

+For details on the request and response examples please refer to [RequestResponseExamples](requestresponseexamples.html).

+#### Step 9 Response: Content-Location Header

+Since the submission starts a FHIR async pattern request, the submitter has to poll for the status of the submission as the submissions is imported asynchronously.
+In order to poll for the status of the submission, the submitter has to parse the HTTTP Response Headers and extract the Content-Location header which contains the URL used for polling the status of the submission.

 ##### Security Protocol Details